 - A. Affiliate delegates - 1.
 Two delegates and two alternate delegates shall be elected or appointed by each ASRT affiliate in accordance with affiliate procedures. - 2.
 Affiliates shall submit completed affiliate delegate information forms to ASRT for the delegates and alternate delegates by the end of the last business day of January.
-Delegate and alternate delegate positions not filled with qualified members by the last business day of January shall remain open until after the annual meeting of the House of Delegates.
+Delegate and alternate delegate positions not filled with qualified members by the last business day of January shall remain open until after the annual meeting of the House of Delegates. - 3.
+A delegate shall be a voting member of the ASRT and the affiliate being represented for two years immediately preceding nomination. - 4.
+For affiliates who have not had active status with ASRT for a minimum of 24 months, delegates shall be a voting member of ASRT for two years immediately preceding nomination and a member of the affiliate being represented at the time of nomination. - 5.
+A delegate shall have served as an officer, or on the Board of Directors or as a committee member in the affiliate being represented. - 6.
+A delegate shall practice in the medical imaging and radiation therapy professions or health care. - 7.
+A delegate may serve concurrently on the board of any national medical imaging or radiation therapy certification or national accreditation agency. - 8.
+A delegate shall have the time and availability for necessary travel to represent the ASRT.

-- 3. A delegate shall show proof of continuing education. - 4.
-A delegate shall be a voting member of the ASRT and the affiliate being represented for two years immediately preceding nomination. - 5.
-For affiliates who have not had active status with ASRT for a minimum of 24 months, delegates shall be a voting member of ASRT for two years immediately preceding nomination and a member of the affiliate being represented at the time of nomination. - 6.
-A delegate shall have served as an officer, or on the Board of Directors or as a committee member in the affiliate being represented. - 7.
-A delegate shall practice in the medical imaging or radiation therapy professions or health care. - 8.
-A delegate may serve concurrently on the board of any national medical imaging or radiation therapy certification or national accreditation agency. - 9.
-A delegate shall have the time and availability for necessary travel to represent the ASRT. - 10.
-A delegate shall attend the annual meeting of the House of Delegates and all meetings required of delegates.
+9. A delegate shall attend the annual meeting of the House of Delegates and all meetings required of delegates.